apamo/JWT-with-NodeJS-on-Qlik-Sense-SaaS/README.md

 ```
 *Source: [Running express.js server over HTTPS](https://timonweb.com/javascript/running-expressjs-server-over-https/)

-Make sure the two files server.key and server.cert are in the same root directory of this project as the other files, i.e. server.js or rebuild.js
+Copy the resulting files server.key and server.cert in the same root directory of this project, i.e. same location as the file server.js

 ### Running the server
 ```